ilastik/ilastik-conda-recipes/customization-of-conda-build.md

 ```
 If desired, conda can probably be extended to understand both syntax variants simultaneously, so that existing recipes won't break.

 SIMD acceleration (such as SSE and AVX) can significantly speed up low-level libraries like openblas and fftw.
 Configuring for SIMD is a special case, because one can only determine at installation time if the present CPU supports it.
 Ideally, libraries would include code with and without acceleration in the same binary and branch to the appropriate implementation automatically at execution time.
-Since not all libraries are implemented this way, it would be useful to provide metapackages like `avx` that fail to install if their *pre-link* script signals that the desired SIMD implementation is unavailable.
+Since not all libraries are implemented this way, it would be useful to provide metapackages like `avx` that fail to install if their *pre-link* script signals the desired SIMD implementation to be unavailable.
 Otherwise, they define `track_features: - avx`, so that conda will prefer package variants with AVX support, and conda-build will enable compilation with acceleration.
 However, another difficulty arises because SIMD implementations are backwards compatible: a CPU supporting AVX2 also supports AVX.
 Thus, when `track_features: - avx2` is active, but a package only provides `features: - avx`, this variant should still be preferred over a variant without any acceleration.
 Unfortunately, this capability requires a significant enhancement of conda's feature mechanism.

 ## Specialization of the Run Requirements at Build Time

-Suppose package foo depends on package bar and is compatible with all versions above 1.1.
+Suppose package 'foo' depends on package 'bar' and is compatible with all versions above 1.1.
 Then, `foo/meta.yaml` would read
 ```
 requirements:
   build: